8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 • The silicone is really soft and smooth.

-Anything I don’t like?
+Anything I Don’t Like?

 • The inevitable squeaky whine that accompanies the “come hither” motion.
 This isn’t really Arosum’s fault, it’s probably almost impossible to make a toy that does this motion without it, but I still hate it.